heidihoward/ocaml-dns-examples/README.md

 [Part 1](http://hh360.user.srcf.net/blog/2015/02/part-1-running-your-own-dns-resolver-with-mirageos)
 - 1.1: setting up Xen ARM
-- 1.2: how use gethostbyname in ocaml-dns to get the IP corresponding to a hardcoded IP [gethostbyname][gethostbyname]
+- 1.2: how use gethostbyname in ocaml-dns to get the IP corresponding to a hardcoded IP. (code in [gethostbyname/](gethostbyname))
-- 1.3: adding use of bootvars to part 1.2 [gethostbyname_bootvars](gethostbyname_bootvars)
+- 1.3: adding use of bootvars to part 1.2 (code in [gethostbyname_bootvars/](gethostbyname_bootvars))
-- 1.4: how to use resolve in ocaml-dns to get the IP corresponding to a hardcoded IP like a simple version of dig [basic_dig](basic_dig)
+- 1.4: how to use resolve in ocaml-dns to get the IP corresponding to a hardcoded IP like a simple version of dig (code in [basic_dig/](basic_dig))

 [Part 2](http://hh360.user.srcf.net/blog/2015/03/part-2-running-your-own-dns-resolver-with-mirageos/)
-- 2.1: a simple DNS server, which responses to requests for zones in the zone file [simple_server](simple_server)
+- 2.1: a simple DNS server, which responses to requests for zones in the zone file (code in [simple_server/](simple_server))

 Part 3 - working progress
 - 3.1: a simple DNS forwarding resolve, given a DNS query resolve recusively by asking another DNS server